A Tad Too Much: a small-town opposites attract romance

 Couldn't load pickup availability

-Real estate lawyer Thaddeus "Tad" Haugen plans every move, every deal, and every moment of his life.
-His high school buddy’s sister, Shay McLaughlin, is his opposite in every way—a fiery motorcycle enthusiast who’s spent years trying to leave her painful past behind.
+Real estate lawyer Thaddeus “Tad” Haugen plans every move, every deal, and every moment of his life.
+His future is mapped out, his reputation secure, and his role in the community of Legacy Falls clearly defined.

 This novel is part of a larger series but can be read as a standalone.

-A Tad Too Much explores healing, resilience & forgiveness but addresses difficult experiences that may be triggering for some, including kidnapping.
+Note: A Tad Too Much explores healing, resilience & forgiveness but addresses difficult experiences that may be triggering for some, including alcoholism, the death of a parent, and kidnapping.

 What Readers Say: